 5 reasons why your lawn mower’s wheels aren’t being self-propelled

-If, after you engage the drive lever or bail arm, the mower does not self-propel, here are five probable causes you should investigate and what you can do to resolve the problem:
+If, after you engage the drive lever or bail arm, the mower does not self-propel, here are five probable causes you should investigate and what you can do to resolve the problem when your lawn mower is not self-propelling:

 - Broken V-belt – On some models, a V-belt rotates the drive pulleys to turn the axle.
 If the V-belt is worn or broken, the wheels won’t turn.
 Inspect the V-belt for damage and replace it with a new one if necessary.